yogeshsjadhav13/IMDBPokeAPITestAutomation/README.md

-# Demoblaze Application Automation Using Playwright
+# IMDB UI and PokeAPI Automation Using Playwright

 ## Pre-requisites